eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 Pratt parsing supports intuitive expression grammars.
 It resolves ambiguity by enforcing precedence and associativity in the parsing routine.

+Pratt parsers are easy to understand, implement, and integrate.

 We'll build a series of gradually better parsers to explain how it works.

 ### The Scanner